 If the Immediate Past President is unable to serve the remainder of a term of office due to absence or disability, the Executive Committee appoints another previous President of the Association to fill the vacancy.
-The person appointed carries the title "Immediate Past President," serves as a member of the Board of Directors and of the Executive Committee, and fulfills the normal responsibilities of the Immediate Past President.
+The person appointed carries the title "Immediate Past President," serves as a member of the Board of Directors and of the Executive Committee and fulfills the normal responsibilities of the Immediate Past President.

 The President is the Chief Executive Officer of the Association.
-In addition to the duties as a member of the Board of Directors (see 030-001) and as a member of the Executive Committee (see 030-003), the Bylaws provide that the President:
+Refer to Board of Directors (030-001), Executive Committee (030-003) and Bylaws 2.2.1, 2.5.3, 2.6.3, 3.3.1, 3.3.4, 3.7.3 and 4.3.1.

-- 1. Presides at meetings of the Association, the Board of Directors, and the Executive Committee (Bylaw 2.3.1). - 2.
-Calls special meetings of the Executive Committee (Bylaw 2.6.3). - 3.
-Arranges for the Board to fill vacancies on the Board of Directors (Bylaw 2.7.3). - 4.
-Creates ad hoc committees (Bylaw 3.3.5). - 5.
-Recommends bonuses for headquarters staff (Bylaw 3.7.3). - 6.
-Receives and processes proposals for Bylaw changes (Bylaw 4.3.1). - 7.
-Consults with the Executive Director and annual conference program chair(s) as outlined in the Guidelines for ABC Program Chairs. - 8.
-Appoints the Chair of the Publications Board (Bylaw 3.3.1).
+The President consults with the Executive Director and annual conference program chair(s) as outlined in the Guidelines for ABC Program Chairs.